KiandaBPM/docs/content/docs/platform/administration/designer.md

 typora-root-url: ..\..\..\..\static
 ---

-Kianda **Designer** is available to administrators and those users with the role **Designer**.
+Kianda **Designer** is available to administrators and those users with the role **Design business process**.
 Designer is found in the left-hand side pane, under **Administration**.
 The Designer function allows you to create processes and forms using the intuitive easy-to-use no-code interface.
 Within Designer you can create forms, add controls and rules to create processes to work the way you want.

 ## How to get started

-To start creating a process so that Kianda Designer will open:
+Using your Administration or Design business process role start creating or editing a process so that Kianda Designer will open:

 1. Click on **Administration** in the left-hand side pane and then click on **Designer**.